matt-cook/corpchaps.com/get-started/start-your-corporate-chaplaincy-business.md

 ---
 Would you like to make an even bigger difference in the lives of individuals and organizations?

-So many businesses need the help that chaplains like you offer—and you can help by starting a for-profit corporate chaplaincy in your area.
+So many businesses need the help that chaplains like you offer—and you can help by starting a for-profit corporate chaplaincy organization in your area.
 And with minimal competition in this emerging industry, chaplaincy as a for-profit business has tremendous growth potential in the marketplace.
 Now is a great time to start!

 The Start Your Chaplaincy Business Kit is designed to help you make the shift from serving as an individual chaplain to owning a chaplaincy organization, whether you've been a chaplain for years or have only recently been inspired by our [Consider Corporate Chaplaincy Kit](/get-started/consider-corporate-chaplaincy/).